Denji Sentai Megaranger: Miku Imamura

 Miku Imamura/Mega Pink (今村 みく/メガピンク, Imamura Miku/Mega Pinku): 18 years old, Miku eats a lot, but is very self-conscious about her weight.
 She dislikes schoolwork just as much as Kenta, and because of this, the two of them are very good friends.
 She is attracted to Shun.
-During the Megarangers' encounter with Bibidebi on episode 17, Miku is accidentally hit by an evolution beam and becomes "Super Mega Pink" (超メガピンク, Chō Mega Pinku), which makes the colored squares on her costume turn gold.
+During the Megarangers' encounter with Bibidevi on episode 17, Miku is accidentally hit by an evolution beam and becomes "Super Mega Pink" (超メガピンク, Chō Mega Pinku), which makes the colored squares on her costume turn gold.
 As Super Mega Pink, Miku gains super strength and can wield the other Megarangers' weapons.
 Additionally, her intelligence increases to an IQ of 800, along with a change in her personality.
 However, after suffering painful side effects, Miku manages to return to her normal self.
 In Gaoranger vs. Super Sentai, she lectures Sae Taiga (Gao White) on the Super Sentai franchise's many female warriors and their shared skill at changing their clothes in the blink of an eye, something that Sae had never done before.

-Mega Pink's forehead symbol is a Cellular phone, which can track and analyze sound waves.
+Mega Pink's forehead symbol is a Cell phone, which can track and analyze sound waves.